Welcome to my blog.

 Science: I shall be criticising many aspects of modern science.
 This is not because I am “anti-science”, rather because I want a better science.
 In simple terms it is a battle against materialism, physicalism, naturalism (whichever term you prefer, they mean more or less the same thing), which are often thin disguises for atheism – metaphysical opinions should not be passed off as science.

 A primary target will therefore be Darwinian-based theories of evolution, especially the neo-Darwinian synthesis.
 This will involve discussion of the Intelligent Design movement, and other anti-Darwinian ideas (but has absolutely nothing to do with biblical Creationism).
+On this theme I have published an Introduction.
+Various Thoughts for the Day will follow.

 Also prominent will be a criticism of recent trends in psychology and neuroscience, which fail to understand the true nature of consciousness.